Sky UK: Hello Games (2013-2016)

-Discovery Networks dispute
+Discovery Networks (2017)

 On 25 January 2017, Discovery Networks announced that they were in a dispute with Sky UK over the costs of payment fees to the broadcaster.
 The broadcaster threatened to blackout their channels on the Sky platform, which includes Eurosport, Discovery Channel, TLC, Animal Planet, Investigation Discovery, DMAX, Discovery Turbo, Discovery Shed, Discovery Science, Discovery History and Home & Health, unless Sky accepted their request for fair pricing.
+The channel 'blackout' would have also affected the Sky-owned NOW TV with the removal of Discovery Channel from both the live stream and On Demand service.
 Sky indicated that they will not bow down, and the channels would likely become unavailable from 1 February 2017.

 The same day, Discovery sent out a press release on the dispute and also blocked access to its own website with the news.
 Discovery stated enough is enough and claimed that Sky is paying less for its channels than it was ten years ago.
 At that time, Discovery had stated that its viewing share has grown by more than 20%.
-Managing Director Susanna Dinnage stated in the press release:"We believe Sky is using what we consider to be its dominant market position to further its own commercial interest over those of viewers and independent broadcasters.
+Managing Director Susanna Dinnage stated in the press release: "We believe Sky is using what we consider to be its dominant market position to further its own commercial interest over those of viewers and independent broadcasters.
 The vitality of independent broadcasters like Discovery and plurality in TV is under threat."
 In response, Sky stated that they had been "overpaying Discovery for years."
 It comes after Sky had paid £4.2 billion on Premier League rights for the following three seasons.

-The channel 'blackout' would have also affected the Sky-owned NOW TV with the removal of Discovery Channel from both the live stream and On Demand service.

 On 31 January 2017 at around 21:00, Sky UK revealed that they would continue to broadcast the Discovery Networks Channels by releasing the following statement:

 "Great news, we can confirm that Sky will continue to carry the Discovery and Eurosport channels.
 This means you can still watch channels including: Animal Planet, Discovery HD, Discovery History, Discovery Home & Health, Discovery Science, Discovery Shed, Discovery Turbo, DMAX, Eurosport1, Eurosport2, Investigation Discovery, TLC, and Quest."

 At the time of the statement release, it had not been revealed how much Sky UK had paid Discovery Networks.

-Litigation

-In July 2013, the English High Court of Justice found that Microsoft's use of the term "SkyDrive" infringed on Sky's right to the "Sky" trademark.
-On 31 July 2013, Sky and Microsoft announced their settlement, in which Microsoft will not appeal the ruling, and will rename its SkyDrive cloud storage service after an unspecified "reasonable period of time to allow for an orderly transition to a new brand," plus "financial and other terms, the details of which are confidential".
-On 27 January 2014, Microsoft announced "that SkyDrive will soon become OneDrive" and "SkyDrive Pro" becomes "OneDrive for Business".

-Hello Games was in legal negotiations with Sky over the trademark on the word "Sky" used for the title of their video game No Man's Sky for three years.
-The issue was ultimately settled in June 2016, allowing Hello Games to continue to use the name.